Skip to content

 • Over 20 years of experience in Personal Injury.

-Registration is also a mandatory step for scooter owners in Illinois.
+Registration is a mandatory step for scooter owners in Illinois.
 Scooters must display a visible registration plate, similar to other motor vehicles.
-Moreover, the state has established that mopeds need to be titled and carry a federal safety certification label alongside a vehicle identification number (VIN), which is essential for the registration process.
+Mopeds also need to be titled and carry a federal safety certification label alongside a vehicle identification number (VIN), which is essential for the registration process.

-Safety on the road is a primary concern, and therefore Illinois law mandates that all moped and scooter riders obey traffic signals and signs, travel in the direction of traffic, and, in most cases, purchase liability insurance.
-Riding a scooter responsibly by complying with these regulations ensures that roads are safe for everyone.
+Safety on the road is a primary concern, and Illinois law requires all moped and scooter riders to obey traffic signals and signs, travel in the direction of traffic, and carry liability insurance on the vehicle (625 ILCS 5/7-601).
+Riding responsibly and complying with these regulations keeps the roads safer for everyone.

 Illinois Licensing Requirements for 50cc Scooters